 For example, being a thought leader on investing in cryptocurrencies.

 The thought leader is able to grow their brand image and brand loyalty through the information and knowledge that they provide — often being valuable information that you can’t find anywhere else.

 It’s crucial that the thought leader comes from a place of good in terms of education and that they don’t cross the line between being a teacher and a fake guru.

 It is important that the thought leader also has credibility in their field.

 The second type of creative entrepreneur is the eComm Guru.

-This individual knows the ins and outs of Shopify, Woocommerce, Stripe, Google Ads, Facebook Ads, and other paid ad platforms.
+This individual most likely knows the ins and outs of Shopify, Woocommerce, Stripe, Google Ads, Facebook Ads, and other paid ad platforms.